Jurassic World Dominion: Home media

 The film was released for digital purchase and rental on July 14, 2022 and was released on 4K Ultra HD, Blu-ray and DVD on August 16.
 Its home video release includes an extended version of Jurassic World Dominion with the 14 minutes of cut footage restored, bringing the total runtime to 160 minutes.

-In the United States, the theatrical and extended versions debuted on Universal's Peacock website on September 2, 2022, as part of an 18-month deal in which the film will move to Amazon Prime Video for 10 months before returning to Peacock for a final four months.
+In the United States, the theatrical and extended versions debuted on Universal's Peacock website on September 2, 2022, as part of an 18-month deal for Universal's live-action films, in which the film will move to Amazon Prime Video for 10 months before returning to Peacock for a final four months.
 After the 18-month deal, it will air on Starz as part of Universal's Post Pay-One licensing agreement with the network.

-In Europe, the movie made its television premiere over the course of December 2022 and January 2023 trough Sky in the UK, Italy and Germany, Canal+ in France and Movistar Plus+ in Spain.
-The movie also became available for streaming on SkyShowtime in Portugal on January 22, 2023.
+In Europe, the movie made its television premiere over the course of December 2022 and January 2023 through Sky in the UK, Italy and Germany, Canal+ in France and Movistar Plus+ in Spain.
+The movie also became available for streaming on SkyShowtime in Portugal on January 22, 2023, and was a launch title for the service in Central and Eastern Europe on February 14, 2023.
+The movie was released on Netflix on January 1, 2023, in Australia.